ErpNetDocs/tech/modules/crm/clientcenter/how-to/define-a-new-cc.md

 ## Apply platform settings

-Like all @@name websites, the Client Center can have certain settings applied for it.
+Like all ERP websites, the Client Center can have its settings changed on an individual level.

 This includes specific visual and functional modifications.

-Below are examples of important settings you can apply to your Client Center website:
+Below is a list of settings you can apply to the Client Center.
+An extensive list can be found in the **[Settings and errors reference](https://docs.erp.net/tech/modules/crm/clientcenter/reference.html)**

-- The ability to reveal or hide the **New Order** menu, allowing or restricting users to create new orders.
+- The ability to reveal or hide the **[New Order module](https://docs.erp.net/tech/modules/crm/clientcenter/orders/new-order.html?q=new%20order)**.

-    By default, this button is **hidden** so as to prevent potential information leaks.

-    You need to enable the functionality **manually** only when that’s necessary.

-- The ability to define the sales order document type for new orders in the Client Center.
+- The ability to define which document types are shown in the **[Orders](https://docs.erp.net/tech/modules/crm/clientcenter/orders/orders.html)** and the **[Invoices](https://docs.erp.net/tech/modules/crm/clientcenter/billing/invoices.html)** modules.

-    You must input a **valid** **SalesOrder.DocumentType ID**.

-    This could be quite helpful for separating orders made in the Client Center from those made in other modules.

 ### JSON format definition

+Client Center settings are defined in the **Settings** field of the Web Site creation form.

-Client Center settings must be configured in a **key-value pair JSON format**.
+They must be configured in a **key-value pair JSON format**.

-### Prerequisites

-You need to navigate to your website's main environment, access the Client Center's details, and enter the website's settings.

-Editing mode must be active for all website-related fields.

-If the **Settings** field is not in view, use the **Show/hide field** button to toggle its visibility.

-### Step-by-step process

-1. Inside the **Settings** field, input the following:
+**Example:**

 {<br>
-    		"NewOrderDocumentType": "DocumentType.Id",<br>
+"NewOrderDocumentType": "DocumentType.Id","IsNewOrderEnabled": false <br>
-    		"IsNewOrderEnabled": true/false, <br>"IsOrdersEnabled": true/false<br>
+"IsOrdersEnabled": true
 }

 where

 - *NewOrderDocumentType* takes the valid ID value of a new (sales) order.

--  _IsNewOrderEnabled_ defines if the button for order creation will be shown or hidden to the users when they log into the system (**true** meaning visible, **false** meaning restricted).
+-  _IsNewOrderEnabled_ defines if the module for order creation will be shown or hidden to the users when they log into the system (**true** meaning visible, **false** meaning restricted).
 - *IsOrdersEnabled* determines whether the "Orders" section will be present in the Client center. (**true** meaning visible, **false** meaning restricted).

 ![picture](pictures/settings_code.png)

-2.	**Apply** the new settings.

-## Troubleshooting
+### Troubleshooting

 Depending on how you define the settings, you can encounter the following scenarios: